Fresh Sweet Corn Soup Recipe with Kefir

 When I started experimenting with kefir soup recipes, I learned that the probiotic benefits of kefir are ruined if you boil it.
 So it is important that you remove the soup from the heat before you add in the kefir.
 That’s why you don’t return the soup to the heat after you blend it.

 The soup will still be warm when you stir in the kefir.
 You can serve it this way, as a warm, not hot soup.
-Or you can chill it as a refreshing cold soup on a hot summer day almost as though it is a corn gazpacho.
+Or you can chill it as a refreshing cold soup on a hot summer day.
+It’s kind of like a corn gazpacho.

 Whichever way you choose to serve it, this soup offers the “pop” of fresh kernels between your teeth combined with an energizing tang from the kefir and the earthy pull of coriander and cumin.